louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 The finite-state machine on the receiver-side MUST be reset to the same state as when it received the FC_ANNOUNCE for the first time.

-A receiver that previously left a flexicast flow MAY attempt to join again the same flow by restarting the phases from {{sec-join-fc-flow}}.
+A receiver that previously left a flexicast flow MAY attempt to join again the same flow, or another flow by restarting the phases from {{sec-join-fc-flow}}.
-_TODO: OB, on ne parle pas de ceci dans cette version du draft, je supprimerais cette phrase Receiving a new FC_KEY is mandatory if the Flexicast QUIC source uses group-key management systems to ensure backward and forward secrecy.

-_TODO: OB, move to security considerations Applications SHOULD provide a mechanism to avoid malicious receivers to periodically join and leave the same flexicast flow to saturate the Flexicast QUIC source.

-## Source-side management
+## Source-side management {#sec-source-side-management}

 At any point in time, the Flexicast QUIC source MAY decide to unilaterally remove a receiver from a flexicast flow, by sending an FC_STATE frame with the LEAVE action.
-_TODO: OB, je ne mettrais pas cette phrase, ce sera à discuter en security considerations A malicious receiver might decide to ignore the frame; that is why this decision is done unilaterally, since for the source, the receiver is out of the flexicast flow.

 Reasons to decide on the source-side to remove receivers from the flexicast flow include:
 - A receiver is a bottleneck on the flexicast flow, i.e., the bit-rate of the flexicast flow becomes too low because of this receiver.